Top Interview Questions (or How to Anticipate What You’ll Be Asked)

 Sample Questions About Risk

-•Explain any short job tenures or long gaps in employment.
-If you were in any previous positions for less than year, you must explain why.
+If you were in any previous positions for less than a year, you must explain why.
 The interviewer wants to make sure you’re not a flake or a job hopper.
 If you have been out of work for an extended period of time, you will be asked about it.
 In a difficult job market, gaps are common and easily explained.
 However, even if the gap is understandable, employers want to hear that you have been proactively seeking opportunities and improving your skills.

 •Where do you see yourself in five years?
 This question is designed to draw out your long-term career goals.
 Many candidates find it difficult to predict the future and stumble over this question.
 Generally, interviewers just want to find out if you are likely to stay and grow with the company if they invest in you.